Sign In

 Reading time: 7 min

 In the world of database management, transactions are crucial to ensuring the integrity and consistency of data.
 SQL transactions allow multiple database operations to be executed as a single, cohesive unit, which either succeeds completely or fails without leaving partial changes.
-In this article, we’ll explore what SQL transactions are, the ACID properties that guarantee their reliability, and how to effectively manage transactions in SQL.
+In this article, we’ll explore what SQL transactions are, the ACID properties that guarantee their reliability, and how to effectively manage transactions in SQL database.

 What Are SQL Transactions?